-Danny Kinahan is an Ulster Unionist politician who has been the Member of Parliament for South Antrim since May 2015.
+Danny Kinahan is an Ulster Unionist politician who was the Member of Parliament for South Antrim from May 2015 – June 2017.

 Before being elected as an MP, he served as a Member of the Northern Ireland Assembly, representing South Antrim.

-Danny is a member of the Northern Ireland Affairs Committee, and professionally is an antiques expert in which capacity he worked Christie’s auctioneers Irish representative.
+Danny was a member of the Northern Ireland Affairs Committee, and professionally is an antiques expert in which capacity he worked Christie’s auctioneers Irish representative.

 Mark Durkan MP | Social Democratic and Labour Party

-Mark Durkan is an Social Democratic and Labour politician who has been the Member of Parliament for Foyle since 2005.
+Mark Durkan is an Social Democratic and Labour politician who was the Member of Parliament for Foyle from 2005 – 2017.

 From 2001 to 2010, he served as the Leader of the Social Democratic and Labour Party, and from 2001 to 2002 was the Deputy First Minister of Northern Ireland.

-Mark currently sits on the high profile Select Committee on Exiting the European Union, and previously sat on the Political and Constitutional Reform Select Committee.
+Mark was on the high profile Select Committee on Exiting the European Union, and previously sat on the Political and Constitutional Reform Select Committee.